 What is student loan debt consolidation?

-Consolidating private vs. federal school loans
+Consolidating student loan debt: Private vs. federal school loans

 When you’re talking about consolidation, student loans fall into two categories:

-For the purposes of consolidation, it doesn’t matter if you have subsidized or unsubsidized loans; both consolidate in the same way.
+For the purposes of consolidation, it doesn’t matter if you have subsidized or unsubsidized federal loans; both consolidate in the same way.
 However, if you use federal loan consolidation options, those only apply to your government-backed debt.
-In other words, you can use federal consolidation and repayment plans for private student loans.
+In other words, you can’t use federal consolidation and repayment plans for private student loans.

 How federal student loan debt consolidation works